krivard/codalab-worksheets-wiki/Dev_Deploying-CodaLab.md

 ## Set up Azure certificates and SSL keys
 In this section you will create a set of Azure certificates and SSL keys.
 These certificates and keys provide the necessary authentication for CodaLab to interact with Azure.

-**Note:** If you are a project committer, there is a set of predefined certificates for you to use, so you can skip these steps.
-Contact the project coordinator to get access to the certificates and credentials you will need.

 There are two sets of certificates.
 - The self-signed management certificate used to authenticate the connection to Azure so that you can send commands to the Azure VMs.
 - The .key and .pfx files which are used by the Azure VMs.